- Choose a moving company and confirm arrangements

-Go through all rooms in your home and sort through what will move with you, and what will not.
-Organize a garage sale, or donate any unwanted clothing, furniture, or other household goods.
-Buy only the foods you will need up until move day, clear out your cupboards and perishable items you will not need prior to the move day.
+Go through all the rooms in your home and sort through what will move with you and what should be left behind.
+Organize a garage sale or donate unwanted clothing, furniture, or other household goods.
+Buy only the foods you will need up until moving day.
+Clear out your cupboards and pack or dispose of perishable items you will not need prior to moving day.

-Arrange to be off from work on your move day.
-Notify your job so that you can plan to supervise the move.
-Be sure to notify the important people in your life about your move and ways to keep InTouch.
-If you have children, begin to prepare them for transition, and give them time to say goodbye.
+Notify your employer and arrange a day off from work so that you can supervise the move.
+Be sure to notify the important people in your life about your move and find ways to keep in touch.
+If you have children, begin to prepare them for the transition and give them time to say goodbye.

-Add items such as jewelry, sentimental items, and important files to safe keepings that you may want to consider personally transporting to your new home.
+Separate items such as jewelry, sentimental items, and important files for safekeeping.
+You may want to consider personally transporting these items to your new home.

-At your local post office, fill out a change of address form.
-Or you can simply do it online at usps.gov.
+Fill out a change of address form at your local post office or do it online at usps.gov.

-Be sure to go over the movers list of items that may not be allowed in your shipment.
+Be sure to go over the moving company’s list of items that may not be allowed in your shipment.

-Start to pack anything you use most infrequently.
+Start to pack anything you don’t use often.
 During your packing, note items of special value that may require additional insurance.

 Label and number each box with its contents and the room it is destined for.
-Pack and label “essentials” of items you may need right away.
+Pack and label any essential items you may need right away.
 This will help you keep an inventory of your belongings.

 If you plan on driving to your new home, be sure to get your car tuned and inspected.
 If you are flying, make sure to book your plane tickets.
-If needed book any hotels or stops, you will need to make along the way.
+If necessary, book any hotels or stops you will need to make along the way.

 These services should be made away that your address is changing:

-Remove any contents out of your safety deposit box and put them in safe keepings so that you can take them with you on moving day.
+Remove everything from your safety deposit box and put it in safekeeping so that you can take those items with you on moving day

-Clean any rooms in your home that have been empties, such as attics, basements, and closets.
+Clean any rooms in your home that have been emptied, such as attics, basements, and closets.
 Double check to make sure you did not leave anything behind.
-Make any arrangements to clean your new home.
-Arrange for any necessary services for your new home that may be easier to do prior to your things arriving.
+Make arrangements to clean your new home.
+Arrange any services for your new home that may be easier to do prior to move-in day.

 Stock up on prescriptions you may need during the next couple of weeks.

 You want to finish your general packing a few days prior to your move.
-It’s best to pack a suitcase for everyone in the family with any essentials, valuables, important records, and enough clothes to wear for a few days.
+It’s best to pack a suitcase for everyone in the family with essentials, valuables, important records, and enough clothes for a few days.